-The school aims to continue to promote positivity around Mental Well Being.
-To reduce the stigma associated with Mental Health.
+The school aims to continue to promote positivity around Mental Health and Wellbeing.

 Policy

 There is a fine line between appropriate responsiveness and inappropriate intrusiveness into the personal lives of students and families.
 However, all staff must respond to their responsibility to ensure the well-being and welfare of all students, progress and achievement in school depends on this.